Emilie-dev/laravel-instagram/README.md

 For this project I followed a [tutorial](https://www.youtube.com/watch?v=ImtZ5yENzgE&list=PLWKjhJtqVAbkoMsX4hgwxbJZW4aB0cbaB) on the YouTube Chanel [freeCodeCamp.org](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ).

-The tutorial consite to repoduce the Instagram system with the PHP Laravel Framework.
+The tutorial consiste to repoduce the Instagram system with the PHP Laravel Framework.